Little Johnny Jones (1923 film)

-Little Johnny Jones is a lost 1923 American comedy film directed by Johnny Hines and Arthur Rosson and written by Raymond L. Schrock based on the 1904 play Little Johnny Jones by George M. Cohan.
+Little Johnny Jones is a lost 1923 American silent comedy film directed by Johnny Hines and Arthur Rosson and written by Raymond L. Schrock based on the 1904 play Little Johnny Jones by George M. Cohan.
 The film stars Johnny Hines, Wyndham Standing, Margaret Seddon, Herbert Prior, Molly Malone, and George Webb.
 The film was released by Warner Bros. on August 19, 1923.
 It was remade by Warner Bros. and directed by cast member Mervyn LeRoy in 1929 as a musical film under the same name.